 Dang, your funny.
 I write about chaos, but the real me will be right beside you.
 So, what is up next for you?

 I've just finished a creative non fiction work about an itinerant, forgotten 19th century poet.
 It was an exciting project that had me burrowing through the archives of Paris and Vienna, taking trains to Ukrainian and Romanian villages, trudging through the snow on country lanes, and lurking in sleazy bars.
 Now, craving something lighter, I'm making notes for another romance, an offshoot of Desert Rose - the romance of Rose's grandmother who came to America from Russia in 1945 and met the love of her life, a Nevada saloon owner.

 When the manuscript about Rose's grandmother is finished, I'd like to write about another Blake's Folly character, the veterinarian Lance Potter.
 I'll also be narrating some more audiobooks.
-I've already narrated two of my romances - A Swan's Sweet Song, and Felicity's Power, as well as my mystery, Sad Summer in Biarritz, and books by other authors, and I'm itching to start on a new project…perhaps narrating Desert Rose.
+I've already narrated two of my romances - A Swan's Sweet Song, and Felicity's Power, as well as my mystery, Sad Summer in Biarritz, and books by other authors, and I'm itching to start on a new project…perhaps narrating Desert Rseo.

 Great Romance and Engaging Stories!